yoctoproject/poky/documentation/contributor-guide/submit-changes.rst

-For additional recipes that do not fit into the core Metadata, you should determine which layer the recipe should go into and submit the change in the manner recommended by the documentation (e.g. the ``README`` file) supplied with the layer.
+For additional recipes that do not fit into the core Metadata, you should determine which layer the recipe should go into and submit the changes in the manner recommended by the documentation (e.g. the ``README`` file) supplied with the layer.
 If in doubt, please ask on the :yocto_lists:`yocto </g/yocto/>` general mailing list or on the :oe_lists:`openembedded-devel </g/openembedded-devel>` mailing list.

-You can also push a change upstream and request a maintainer to pull the change into the component's upstream repository.
+You can also push changes upstream and request a maintainer to pull the changes into the component's upstream repository.
 You do this by pushing to a contribution repository that is upstream.
 See the ":ref:`overview-manual/development-environment:git workflows and the yocto project`" section in the Yocto Project Overview and Concepts Manual for additional